roytang/blog/content/post/2017/03/review-final-fantasy-xv.md

 <img class="alignnone size-full" src="http://i.imgur.com/RTcRL3u.png" width="1920" height="1080" />

 While I found the main cast of Noctis, Ignis, Gladio and Prompto to have engaging personalities, they don't really have much backstory in-game (most of the character backstories are in Brotherhood).
 In fact, later on, a startling revelation is made about one of them and none of them really bat an eye at all.
-It was in the sense of "hey, we don't care about that, we're your friends,&#8221; but it still felt like something that should have been explored further.
+It was in the sense of "hey, we don't care about that, we're your friends," but it still felt like something that should have been explored further.

 The interaction among the group is great though.
 They regularly banter and tease each other even during combat.
 It really felt like they were a group of long-time friends.